xkilian/genDevConfig/README.rst

 Documentation
 =============

-The documentation is maintained in a Microsoft word format and contains references for :
+The documentation file is maintained in a Microsoft word format at www.acktomic.com and contains references for :

 * genDevConfig execution workflow (diagram and explanations)
-* genDevConifg -h (runtme help options explained)
+* genDevConifg -h (runtime help options explained)
 * How to add a new plugin (very easy, step by step explanation and example)
 * Troubleshooting

-Note: It refers to genRtrConfig and genDevConfig 2.x which are previous versions of the script not meant for use with Shinken, but the information is still relevant and plugin building has not changed.
+Note: It refers to genRtrConfig and genDevConfig 2.x which are previous versions of the script not meant for use with Shinken, but the information is still relevant and plugin building format has not changed.

 ===============
 Expected output
 ===============

-For the given device, genDevConfig will generate a Shinken configuration directory.
+For a device, genDevConfig will generate a Shinken configuration directory.
 Within this directory it will place a file, named after the "device host_name", which will contain the following
 information: